Royal Pains: Reception

 Royal Pains has become one of the highest-rated shows on cable.
 The series premiere was watched by 5.57 million viewers, the highest series premiere for the USA Network since Psych in 2006.
 With episodes two and three watched by 5.59 million and 6.5 million viewers, respectively, it was the first show in five years to have viewership increase from week two to week three.

 Ratings

 Home media

-Universal Studios Home Entertainment released the first season of Royal Pains in Region 1 on May 25, 2010, and released it in Region 4 on August 25, 2010.
+Universal Pictures Home Entertainment released the first season of Royal Pains in Region 1 on May 25, 2010, and released it in Region 4 on August 25, 2010.
 Season 2 was released in Region 1 on May 17, 2011.
 A DVD released on January 3, 2012, contained the first 10 episodes of the third season.
 The complete series is also available on iTunes.

 The complete series was released on DVD by Mill Creek Entertainment on September 22, 2020.